SuleimanFarah/sunpy/GSOC/GSOC-2016-hemant27.md

 submitting code sample.

-I have an interest in Cosmology and Astronomy .
+I have a keen interest in Cosmology and Astronomy .
 I will use the knowledge I acquired in my SunPy project in the research project I have been involved and also in other tasks related to computer science and astronomy.
 This is not the end,I will be continuously involved in the community contributing to it's development by fixing bugs solving issues etc.

 ```